ahsaan-habib/sync-category/readme.md

 # Running Two Laravel Projects with Scheduler

+Functionality Description: Syncing Categories Between Two Projects This functionality ensures that categories from one project are synchronized and pushed to another project.

 This guide explains how to set up and run two Laravel projects, along with configuring a scheduler to run scheduled tasks.

 ## Prerequisites